 If symptoms do not get better or they start to interfere with your daily life, women are encouraged to contact their health care provider.
 The Arizona Warmline for Postpartum Support International is 888-434-MOMS (6667).
 Canyon Vista Medical Center’s postpartum message phone is 520-263-3221.

-Wellness Depot at the Mall
+Thrive, a Wellness Center at the Mall